24 Church Street • Roxbury, CT 06783-1703

 Extending Your Reach

 We Extend Your Reach at home and around the world through our denomination and partner agencies.
-Here is the 2022 Listing of Grants from Roxbury Church LINK

 To Find out more about how you, through your church, serve others around the world, click here on the Global Ministries page and click on a region.
 Important note: 100% of your financial donations go directly to aid others.